-Nodes of blockchain are the bricks of blockchain networks, and they are essential for keeping decentralized ecosystems safe, functioning, and indeed decentralized.
-Nodes power any blockchain use case, whether it is a DeFi use case, an NFT exchange, or a Layer 2 (L2) solution.
-Because they are the fundamental infrastructure layer, nodes are always online, checking transactions, storing data, and keeping everything working nicely and securely on the network.
+Blockchain nodes are the building blocks of blockchain networks, essential for keeping decentralized ecosystems secure, functional, and truly decentralized.
+Nodes power every blockchain use case, whether DeFi, an NFT exchange, or a Layer 2 (L2) solution.
+As the fundamental infrastructure layer, nodes stay online to verify transactions, store data, and keep the network operating securely.

 Types of Nodes